soojison/MobileSWDev/ShoppingList/README.md

 ## Features
 * (Google style) splash screen with a custom logo (and AIT text)
-* Empty list shows you a sad picture of an empty shopping bag
+* Empty list shows you a sad picture of an empty shopping bag (toggle animation)
 * Persistent Storage using Realm
 * User can add to the list items that has
     * category: food, toiletries, education, apparel, entertainment, misc